trufflesuite/trufflesuite.com/public/docs/getting_started/solidity-tests.md

 ## Example

 Let's take a look at an example Solidity test before diving too deeply.
-Here's the example Solidity test provided for you by `truffle init`:
+Here's the example Solidity test provided for you by `truffle unbox metacoin`:

 ```javascript
 import "truffle/Assert.sol";